techidaily/site-ai-video-editing/source/_posts/new-in-2024-do-you-want-to-know-about-phone-aspect-ratio-vertical-trying-to-learn-about-iphone-vertical-video-dimensions-read-this-article-to-get-all-your-a.md

 If you are a professional video or image creator, you know what aspect ratio is and why aspect ratio is important.
 Even people passionate about their cameras and visual art enthusiasts know it.
 If you are a newbie, Let us make it easy for you.
 This article will talk about the vertical phone aspect ratio ratio, its definition, types, iPhone vertical video dimensions, etc. We’ll also provide you solid tips on mobile vertical video size and how to create phone vertical videos easily.
 Let’s jump into the topic and see what you can learn.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-4k-videos-are-the-in-thing-because-of-their-flexibility-and-high-resolution-stick-around-to-learn-how-to-choose-the-best-frame-rate-for-4k-vid/"><u>2024 Approved 4K Videos Are the in Thing because of Their Flexibility and High Resolution.
-Stick Around to Learn How to Choose the Best Frame Rate for 4K Videos</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-through-speed-ramping-create-a-smooth-transition-in-slow-motion-videos-follow-this-guide-and-learn-about-premiere-pro-slow-motion-and-a-be/"><u>New 2024 Approved Through Speed Ramping, Create a Smooth Transition in Slow-Motion Videos.
-Follow This Guide and Learn About Premiere Pro Slow Motion and a Better Alternative</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713964516323-updated-mask-tracking-is-believed-to-be-a-helpful-procedure-for-marking-proper-areas-in-videos-learn-how-to-perform-premiere-pro-mask-tracking-in-this-guide/"><u>Updated Mask Tracking Is Believed to Be a Helpful Procedure for Marking Proper Areas in Videos.
-Learn How to Perform Premiere Pro Mask Tracking in This Guide for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-general-knowledge-about-mp4-format-and-best-mp4-video-editor/"><u>2024 Approved General Knowledge About MP4 Format and Best MP4 Video Editor</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-if-you-want-to-keep-your-memories-in-form-of-video-or-slideshow-then-keynote-is-great-app-for-you-it-has-amazing-and-powerful-tools-which-give/"><u>2024 Approved If You Want to Keep Your Memories in Form of Video or Slideshow Then Keynote Is Great App for You.
-It Has Amazing and Powerful Tools Which Give Your Slideshow a Great and Beautiful Look</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-mastering-video-speed-control-slow-down-speed-up-and-edit-with-ease/"><u>New In 2024, Mastering Video Speed Control Slow Down, Speed Up, and Edit with Ease</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-how-much-wedding-videographer-cost/"><u>2024 Approved How Much Wedding Videographer Cost</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-guide-to-make-a-youtube-intro-by-filmora-for-2024/"><u>New Guide To Make a YouTube Intro by Filmora for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-do-you-want-to-add-a-slow-mo-effect-in-your-videos-in-this-guide-we-will-discuss-how-to-add-slow-motion-effects-in-the-videos-with-after-effects-in-/"><u>Updated Do You Want to Add a Slow-Mo Effect in Your Videos?
-In This Guide, We Will Discuss How to Add Slow-Motion Effects in the Videos with After Effects in an Efficient Way</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/three-ways-to-sim-unlock-gionee-by-drfone-android/"><u>Three Ways to Sim Unlock Gionee</u></a></li>
-<li><a href="https://extra-information.techidaily.com/comprehensive-analysis-of-video-editing-powerdirector-pro-suite-review/"><u>Comprehensive Analysis of Video Editing  PowerDirector Pro Suite Review</u></a></li>
-<li><a href="https://change-location.techidaily.com/in-2024-what-is-the-best-pokemon-for-pokemon-pvp-ranking-on-vivo-y17s-drfone-by-drfone-virtual-android/"><u>In 2024, What is the best Pokemon for pokemon pvp ranking On Vivo Y17s? | Dr.fone</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/updated-the-rhythm-rulebook-seamlessly-mixing-music-into-instagram-posts-for-2024/"><u>[Updated] The Rhythm Rulebook  Seamlessly Mixing Music Into Instagram Posts for 2024</u></a></li>
-<li><a href="https://sound-optimizing.techidaily.com/updated-in-2024-discover-the-best-sound-normalizers-for-windows-pcs/"><u>Updated In 2024, Discover the Best Sound Normalizers for Windows PCs</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/in-2024-simplifying-the-complexities-of-vr-devices/"><u>In 2024, Simplifying the Complexities of VR Devices</u></a></li>
-<li><a href="https://extra-skills.techidaily.com/mastering-the-role-of-alternate-footage-for-2024/"><u>Mastering the Role of Alternate Footage for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/in-2024-from-silence-to-soundtracks-tips-for-blending-audio-into-video-on-android-gadgets/"><u>In 2024, From Silence to Soundtracks Tips for Blending Audio Into Video on Android Gadgets</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/transform-your-snapshots-into-shares-heres-how/"><u>Transform Your Snapshots Into Shares – Here's How</u></a></li>
-<li><a href="https://eaxpv-info.techidaily.com/updated-2024-approved-how-to-post-a-video-from-youtube-on-instagram/"><u>[Updated] 2024 Approved  How to Post a Video From YouTube on Instagram</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"